jiangyanjie/Deep-Learning-Based-Software-Engineering/README.md

  pages = "-",
   url = "http://www.sciengine.com/publisher/Science China Press/journal/SCIENCE CHINA Information Sciences///10.1007/s11432-023-4127-5,
   doi = "https://doi.org/10.1007/s11432-023-4127-5"
 </div> in SCIENCE CHINA Information Sciences.
-Although we have tried our best to collect related papers publicly available before the publication of our survey paper, there must be closely related papers published after the cutoff date.
-To construct an updated list of related papers in learning-based software engineering, we construct this website to continuously collect relevant papers in the field and translate the latest cutting-edge developments.

 We warmly welcome authors of relevant papers to actively submit their work to this website.
 They may accomplish it by any of the following methods:
 1. Post an issue for the website by clicking [`HERE`](https://github.com/jiangyanjie/DeepLearningBasedSoftwareEngineeringPaper/issues).